Strongly-polynomial time and validation analysis of policy gradient methods: Numerical experiments

-The results are shown in Table~\ref{tab:exact_results}.
-First, we observe PI often performs the best, while PMD (Euc-Agg) performs similarly and PMD (Euc) performs the worst.
-In some cases (e.g., Taxi with $\gamma=0.9$), we see PMD (Euc-Agg) outperforms PI.
-Second, within GridWorld, we see the performance of PMD (Euc) becomes significantly worse compared to the other two as $\gamma$ gets closer to 1.
-One possible reason is that the step size for PMD (Euc) is less aggressive compared to PMD (Euc-Agg) and PI, so the empirical performance can be more easily affected by the discount factor.
+Let us now discuss the results from Table~\ref{tab:exact_results}.
+First, PI often performs the best, while PMD (Euc-Agg) performs similarly.
+In some cases (e.g., Taxi with $\gamma=0.9$), we even see PMD (Euc-Agg) outperforms PI.
+Second, PMD (Euc) converges in all cases but has inferior performance to PMD (Euc-Agg).
+Specifically to GridWorld, the performance of PMD (Euc) becomes significantly worse compared to PMD (Euc-Agg) as $\gamma$ gets closer to 1.
+One possible reason is that the step size for PMD (Euc) is less aggressive compared to PMD (Euc-Agg) and PI, so the empirical performance may be more sensitive to the discount factor. \edits{Third, REINFORCE has the worst performance, while TRPO only has competitive performance for Taxi but fails to converge within the iteration limit for GridWorld.
+The lack of robust performance from existing policy gradient method confirms the importance of supporting theory for strongly-polynomial runtime from our PMD methods}.